vimlet/vimlet-meta/README.md

 * Glob patters to search for template files.
 * Watcher to look for changes and update files on the fly.

+You can access the source code at [vimlet/meta](https://github.com/vimlet/vimlet-meta)

 ## Installation

 npm install @vimlet/meta